Herbert Vivian: Fascist sympathies

 In 1920, Vivian met Benito Mussolini and Gabriele D'Annunzio in Italy and became an admirer of fascism, notably Italian Fascism.
 In 1926, he wrote of his visits to Mussolini's Italy:

 I find most useful, instead of a passport, is a copy of the first Fascist newspaper, for which I wrote an article in 1920...
 These fascist syndicates everywhere are not unlike the Soviets, and Fascism is very like Bolshevism in many ways.
 Except that one means well, and the other not.
 Fascism is certainly succeeding...
 All the public services go like clockwork, trains arrive to the tick.

-In May 1929, Vivian and Hugh George de Willmott Newman founded the Royalist International, a group with a stated aim of opposing the spread of Bolshevism and restoring the Italian monarchy, but with a clear pro-fascist agenda.
+In May 1929, Vivian and Hugh George de Willmott Newman founded the Royalist International, a group with a stated aim of opposing the spread of Bolshevism and restoring the Russian monarchy, but with a clear pro-fascist agenda.
 Vivian was General Secretary and editor of the league's publication, the Royalist International Herald.
 Newman, 24 at the time, went on to be ordained a bishop in the Independent Catholic church and an archbishop in the Catholicate of the West, and was involved in Aleister Crowley's Ordo Templi Orientis.
 In 1933, Vivian wrote:

 Monarchy...[is] a more satisfactory form of government than the insidious poisons of a plutocracy [and] the distorted democracy of Parliaments... the world's galloping consumption will not be arrested until...
 Kings forget their ancient animosities to unite in a Royalist International uncontaminated and unhampered by the lying, cowardly, malignant Spirit of the Age.
+Vivian believed the Great Depression was the death-knell of democracy and that soon absolute monarchies would be the world's dominant political system or that alternatively Communism would be the world's dominant political system.
+He wrote that Great War "cast the world into a melting pot and the world still seethes".
+He declared that when the world stabilises people find that the "19th century superstitions of Parliament and democracy are not dead, but damned", leaving the world between a stark choice between "being absorbed in the bloody mists of Bolshevism or in the empyrean ideas of love and labor and self-sacrifice" in the service of kings.
+He called for the day when "the world may recall and emulate happier centuries when men feared God and honored kings; when monastic benevolence and brotherhood of guilds kept poverty and jealousy from their doors; when the crusading spirit went abroad and the slinking shadows of secret societies were held in horror by all men of goodwill".
+Vivian was disappointed in 1933 when Adolf Hitler did not restore the House of Hohenzollern as he had expected him to do, which led him to turn against Nazi Germany.
+Vivian much preferred fascists like Benito Mussolini who professed himself to be a loyal servant of King Victor Emmanuel III as he was only willing to accept fascist regimes in service of monarchies.